Latin name: Fragaria ananassa

 - Unlike other yCubes, which start from seed, these Strawberries are bare root plants.
-They will arrive with roots & potentially a few leaves pre-grown for a shorter time to first harvest.
+They will arrive with some roots pre-grown for a shorter time to your first harvest.

-- As soon as your Strawberries arrive, follow a few quick and easy steps so you can plant them on your Gardyn right away!
+- As soon as your Strawberries arrive, follow 3 quick and easy steps so you can plant them on your Gardyn right away!

 - When ordering, ensure all of the plants on your Gardyn will be ready for plant food by the time your Strawberries arrive, and make sure you'll have room to add them!

-- You cannot germinate new yCubes and plant Strawberries on the same Gardyn, as the plant food needed for the Strawberries will harm young sprouts and prevent other yCubes from germinating.
+- You cannot be in Germination Mode, or germinate new yCubes, and plant Strawberries on the same Gardyn, as the plant food needed for the Strawberries will harm young sprouts and prevent germination.

 While strawberries are native to many temperate regions of the world such as North and South America, the larger garden berries that we know and love today were created in France by breeding two wild species.
 By the 1700s, these larger and more productive plants made their way back to the Americas, and by the mid-1800s, commercial strawberry production was well established.

-This tasty Strawberry is a day-neutral variety that produces multiple harvests of delectable berries.
+This tasty Strawberry is a day-neutral variety that produces multiple harvests of sweet, juicy berries.
 Strawberries are high in antioxidants, vitamin C, potassium, and anthocyanins.

 Strawberries are a low-calorie treat that add a burst of sweet flavor to your day.
-Eat berries raw from your Gardyn, or use them as a dessert garnish, a smoothie ingredient, or mash into a jam.
+Eat berries raw as a healthy snack, or use them in desserts, smoothies, or jams.